bryanHcarvajal/modern-pc-store/README.md

     ```
     The frontend application will be available at `http://localhost:5173` (or the port Vite assigns).

-Open your browser and go to the frontend URL to explore the store.
-To access admin functionalities, you will need to register a user and then modify their role to 'admin' directly in the PostgreSQL database (e.g., `UPDATE users SET roles = ARRAY['admin', 'user'] WHERE email = 'your_admin_email@example.com';` using `psql` or a database GUI tool).
+Open your browser and navigate to the frontend URL to explore the store.

+### Admin Credentials for Local Demo

+To access admin functionalities locally:
+1. Register a new user through the application's interface.
+2. Connect to your PostgreSQL database and update that user's role to 'admin'.
+Example SQL query (replace the email):
+    ```sql
+    UPDATE users SET roles = ARRAY['admin', 'user']::users_roles_enum[] WHERE email = 'your_admin_email@example.com';
+    ```
+    *(Note: The exact enum type `users_roles_enum` might vary slightly if TypeORM generated it with a different name.
+Check with `\dT` in `psql` if unsure.)*

 ## 📄 License